-Is the budget itemized, well-justified and consistent with the five-year strategy and goals of the President's Emergency Plan and Emergency Plan activities in Haiti?
+Is the itemized budget for conducting the project, along with justification, reasonable, and consistent with the fiveyear strategy and goals of the President's Emergency Plan activities in Haiti?

 V.2.
 Review and Selection Process

 The HHS/CDC Procurement and Grants Office (PGO) staff will review applications for completeness, and HHS Global AIDS program will review them for responsiveness.
 Incomplete applications and applications that are non-responsive to the eligibility criteria will not advance through the review process.
 Applicants will receive notification that their application did not meet submission requirements.